Experimental Hydrometeorology Laboratory

 Among the heterogeneities that can have an impact on the spatial distribution of water in the soil are heterogeneities in the energy and surface water balance, spatial heterogeneities in precipitation and evapotranspiration, distribution of vegetation and surface aerodynamic roughness, presence of impermeable areas such as urban areas, lakes and rivers, heterogeneities in the soil layer, variations in the depth of the water table, hydraulic conductivity, permeability, permittivity, hydraulic diffusivity, variations in soil density, soil moistening effects, variations in the cohesion of soil particles, variations in porosity, variations in the transmissivity of the soil layer, the distribution of soil types in the area, topography, resistance to rupture and movement of the surface layer of soil, variations in slope and resistant friction force and inertia.

-As a proposition to overcome these common difficulties of bulk and semi-distributed models, the variational principle assimilation of different heterogeneities has been proposed to generalize the spatial 2-D forcings of the hydrological models (Karam et al. 2017; Karam 2023).
-In this approach the resulted distribution is the formal solution of a variational problem, under weak constraint (based in conservation of mass equation) or strong (based in data assimilation) along Lagrangian paths of water, i.e., in the form of the advection partial differential equation into the integrant of the variational functional, written for adjustment of the topographic index considering the evolution of atmospheric forcing.
+To address the common challenges of bulk and semi-distributed models, the assimilation of the variational principle with various heterogeneities has been proposed to generalize the 2-D spatial forcings in hydrological models.
+This approach yields a distribution that serves as the formal solution to a variational problem, either under weak constraints (based on the mass conservation equation) or strong constraints (based on data assimilation), applied along the Lagrangian paths of water.
+This is represented by integrating the advection partial differential equation into the variational functional, which adjusts the topographic index while accounting for the evolution of atmospheric forcing.

 Heteorogeneous forcing: last 24-hrs of rainfall in regional and continental domains: